Sōta Yamamoto

 Sōta Yamamoto (山本 草太, Yamamoto Sōta) is a Japanese figure skater.
-He is the 2022–23 Grand Prix Final silver medalist, a three-time ISU Grand Prix medalist (including gold at the 2023 Skate Canada International), a five-time ISU Challenger Series medalist (three gold, two silver), the 2023 World University Games champion, and the 2023–24 Japanese national bronze medalist.
+He is the 2026 Four Continents bronze medalist, the 2022–23 Grand Prix Final silver medalist, a three-time ISU Grand Prix medalist (including gold at the 2023 Skate Canada International), a five-time ISU Challenger Series medalist (three gold, two silver), the 2023 World University Games champion, and the 2023–24 Japanese national bronze medalist.

 Earlier in his career, he was the 2016 Youth Olympic champion, the 2015 World Junior bronze medalist, a two-time Junior Grand Prix Final medalist (silver in 2014, bronze in 2015), and the 2015–16 Japan junior national champion.

 Personal life

 Yamamoto was born on January 10, 2000, in Kishiwada, Osaka, Japan.
 He studied at the Chukyo University School of Sport Sciences and graduated in 2024.

+His mother passed away in February 2026.

 Career

 Yamamoto started skating when he was five.
 He is a 3-time Japanese national novice medalist.
 He was invited to skate in the gala at the 2013 World Team Trophy as the Japanese national novice champion in the same season.